Prerequisites

 Installation

-Install the CLI and Log In
+Install the Credible Extension & Log In

 - In Cursor or VS Code, go to the Extensions view (